chromebanana/telegram-bot/README.md

 > ./ngrok http 5000

-Add your telegram bot token to the TOKEN variable in config.py
+Add your telegram bot token to the TOKEN variable in .env

-Add your ngrok https url to the NGROK_URL variable in config.py
+Add your ngrok https url to the NGROK_URL variable in .env

 Configure conditional actions based on Telegram message text in telegram_bot.py TelegramBot.action class method

-Run the app server however you have python3.7 set to PATH:
-> $ python3.7 app.py